iterative/dvc.org/content/docs/command-reference/add.md

   Shell style wildcards supported: `*`, `?`, `[seq]`, `[!seq]`, and `**`

-- `-o <path>`, `--out <path>` - destination `path` inside the workspace to place a data target (instead of using the current working directory).
-Directories specified in the path will be created by this command.
-Note that this can be used [with an external cache](#straight-to-cache) to avoid using the local file system.
+- `-o <path>`, `--out <path>` - destination `path` inside the workspace to place the data target.
+By default the data file basename is used in the current working directory (if this option isn't used).
+Directories in the given `path` will be created.
+Note that for external targets, this can be combined [with an external cache](#straight-to-cache) to skip the local file system.

 - `--to-remote` - allow a target outside of the DVC repository (e.g. an S3 object, SSH directory URL, file on mounted volume, etc.) but don't move it